hmchen47/DataScience/Notes/p01-Bayesian.md

     + inappropriate if the number of nuisance is large
     + hierarchical model: using this technique for the hyperparameters of the population distribution
     + the empirical Bayes approach
-  + by conditioning on some aspect of the data that is taken to be uniformative about $\theta$, forming a 'conditional likelihood' which depends only on $\theta$
+  + by conditioning on some aspect of the data that is taken to be uninformative about $\theta$, forming a 'conditional likelihood' which depends only on $\theta$
   + forming a 'profile likelihood' for $\theta$, obtained by maximizing over the nuisance parameters for each value of $\theta$

 + a more 'pure' Bayesian approach